puppetlabs/puppet-docs/source/guides/custom_functions.markdown

 -   The name of the file containing your function must be the same as the name of function; otherwise it won't get automatically loaded.
--   To use a *fact* about a client, use `lookupvar({fact name})` instead of `Facter[{fact name}].value`.
+-   To use a *fact* about a client, use `lookupvar('{fact name}')` instead of `Facter['{fact name}'].value`.
 See examples below.

 ### Where to put your functions

+Functions are implemented in individual .rb files (whose filenames must match the names of their respective functions), and should be distributed in modules.
+Put custom functions in the lib/puppet/parser/functions subdirectory of your module; see [Plugins in Modules](./plugins_in_modules.html) for additional details (including compatibility with versions of Puppet prior to 0.25.0).

-Functions are loaded from files with a .rb extension in the following locations:
+If you are using a version of Puppet prior to 0.24.0, or have some other compelling reason to not use [plugins in modules](./plugins_in_modules.html), functions can also be loaded from .rb files in the following locations:

 -   `$libdir/puppet/parser/functions`
--   `$moduledir/$modulename/plugins/puppet/parser/functions`
--   `puppet/parser/functions` sub-directories in your Ruby
+-   `puppet/parser/functions` sub-directories in your Ruby `$LOAD_PATH`
-    `$LOAD_PATH`

-For example, if you are using the default libdir (`/var/puppet/lib`), you would put your functions in `/var/puppet/lib/puppet/parser/functions`.

-The file name is derived from the name of the function that Puppet is trying to run.
-So, let's say that /usr/local/lib/site\_ruby is in your machine's $LOAD\_PATH (this is certainly true on Debian/Ubuntu systems, I'd expect it to be true on a lot of other platforms too), you can create the directory /usr/local/lib/site\_ruby/puppet/parser/functions, then put the code for the my\_function function in /usr/local/lib/site\_ruby/puppet/parser/functions/my\_function.rb, and it'll be loaded by the Puppetmaster when you first use that function.

 ## First Function -- small steps